johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-07-13-typescript-and-eslint-meet-fork-ts-checker-webpack-plugin/index.md

 authors: johnnyreilly
 tags: [eslint, typescript, fork-ts-checker-webpack-plugin, webpack]
 hide_table_of_contents: false
+description: 'The `fork-ts-checker-webpack-plugin` adds support for ESLint.
+Replace TSLint with related packages in `package.json` and configure with `.eslintrc.js`.'
 ---

 The `fork-ts-checker-webpack-plugin` has, since its inception, performed two classes of checking: